 - Local Vendors

-If your children love video-based curriculum, great!
+If your children love the video-based curriculum, great!
 If not, break up the tasks of your current curriculum into bite-sized pieces.

 4. Family-Style Homeschooling